Skip to content

 Attack Chain

-1. The attacker provides JavaScript code to be executed within the vm2 sandbox.
+1. Attacker provides untrusted JavaScript code to the vm2 sandbox environment.

 Impact